Rasweb/pi-iot_gateway/README.md

-# IoT Gateway With project a Raspberry PI
+# IoT Gateway project with a Raspberry PI
 This is my personal project about an IoT Gateway.
 Using:
 * Raspberry PI 5